-If your company is about to start the search for office space in Austin Tx the first thing you will probably want to know is how much it costs.
+If your company is about to start the search for Austin office space listings the first thing you will probably want to know is how much it costs.
 Obviously, there are many factors that influence the total cost of renting office space that we will discuss later in this article, but below is a summary of the gross rental rates for each area of Austin.

 2022 Average Austin Office Space Rent Cost

 - $51.00 sf Class A